etingof/snmpsim/README.txt

   is appended.
 Reference to a variation module can also be embedded into tag.
 * Value is either a printable string, a number or a hexifed value.

+Valid tag values and their corresponding ASN.1/SNMP types are:

+Integer32         - 2
+OCTET STRING      - 4
+NULL              - 5
+OBJECT IDENTIFIER - 6
+IpAddress         - 64
+Counter32         - 65
+Gauge32           - 66
+TimeTicks         - 67
+Opaque            - 68
+Counter64         - 70

 No other information or comments is allowed in the data file.

-Device file recording would look like this:
+Data file recording would look like this:

 $ snmprec.py  -h
 SNMP Simulator version 0.2.1, written by Ilya Etingof <ilya@glas.net>